Family-friendly city ice skating rinks and trails

 Gage Park Skating Trail

-Right in downtown Brampton, the festive Gage Park Skating Trail lights up each night to welcome winter visitors.
+In the heart of historic downtown Brampton, the festive Gage Park Outdoor Recreational Skating Trail lights up for enchanting evening ice skating.

 Location: 45 Main Street South, Brampton